dyvasey/dyvasey.github.io/teaching.md

 ### Historical Readings on Natural Disasters ###

-I taught as instructor of record for Earthquakes and Natural Hazards (GEL 17) in Spring and Summer 2020 and used the opportunity to integrate historical readings on how societies have responded to and interpreted natural disasters with lectures on the science of why/how natural disasters take place.
+I taught Earthquakes and Natural Hazards (GEL 17) at UC Davis in Spring and Summer 2020 and used the opportunity to integrate historical readings on how societies have responded to and interpreted natural disasters with lectures on the science of why/how natural disasters take place.

 #### Readings from GEL 17 ####